whitebear-gh/Elm-introduction-presentation/slides/index.md

 ## So, what is the issue here?

-* MVC works quite nice on the servers with stateless HTTP requests
+* MVC works quite well with stateless HTTP requests
-* But in the browser...
-Data changes constantly, a lot of refreshes etc (similar to desktop apps like WPF)
+* But in the browser... the state changes constantly, a lot of refreshes etc (similar to desktop apps like WPF)

 ---